 San Ysidro Health – Internal Medicine Residency Program

-We would like to welcome you to our program.
-We are initiating a unique program that will provide an excellent education to young physicians while providing care for the most vulnerable residents in our community.
-We hope to develop caring physicians that will serve those types of communities in the future and hope that you can join us in this endeavor.
-Our program offers broad-based medical education training in a community setting with diverse patient populations while having the opportunity to be exposed to larger medical institutions in a large metropolitan Hospital, and tertiary care center.
+We would like to welcome you to our San Ysidro Internal Medicine Program.
+We are initiating a unique program that will provide an excellent education to physicians while providing care for the most vulnerable patients in our community.
+We hope to develop caring physicians that will serve these types of communities in the future and hope that you can join us in this endeavor.
+Our program offers broad-based medical education training in a community setting with diverse patient populations while having the opportunity to be exposed to the teaching format of Scripps Mercy Chula Vista and San Diego Hospitals.
 We hope to attract a unique group of student physicians who are committed to this cause.
-We also look to prepare the future generation of physicians, who are not only altruistic but can become leaders in the physician community, and deal with the changes in healthcare in the 21st-century, while advocating for these vulnerable populations.
+We also look to prepare a future generation of physicians who are not only altruistic but who will also become leaders in the physician community and deal with the changes in healthcare in the 21st-century, advocating for these vulnerable populations.

-- General academic performance,
+- General academic performance

-- Clinical performance (particularly in internal medicine and related rotations,
+- Clinical performance (particularly in internal medicine and related rotations)

-- Letters of recommendation,
+- Minimum of three (3) Letters of Recommendation

 - Personal biography addressing qualities and achievements that make you a fit in our community-based program

 Visit the Electronic Residency Application Service (ERAS) to apply for our San Ysidro Health Internal Medicine Residency Program for 2021-2022.

 Questions?
 Contact Kelly Barrios at IMResidency@syhealth.org or call (619) 662-4100 ext 3272.